What is Gentle Vision Shaping System (GVSS)?

 Does GVSS help stop my child’s eyes from getting worse?

 Rigid gas permeable lenses, the same used with GVSS, have been shown to slow the rate of progression of nearsightedness when compared to children wearing eyeglasses.
 More studies are needed to confirm this and the exact mechanism by which this happens, but in our opinion children with rapidly progressive nearsightedness should wear these lenses in an attempt to reduce myopia progression.
-Orthokeratology is currently not an FDA approved procedure for myopia control.
-The link below summarizes some scientific studies that describe myopia control and orthokeratology.
+Orthokeratology is currently not an FDA approved procedure for myopia management.
+The link below summarizes some scientific studies that describe myopia management and orthokeratology.